KrsRaven/Java-BoardGames/MoreGames/README.md

 - This class controls the game process, including methods that start/end the game.
 ### 3. TTT.java
 - This class includes the Tic-Tac-Toe game process.
-- The TTT class helps two players to take turns.
+### 4. OAC.java
+- This class includes the Order and Chaos game process.
+### 5. Connect4.java
+- This class includes the Connect-4 game process.
-### 4. Player.java
+### 6. Player.java
 - This class stores information of game players.
-- Method for each player to enter a move is included in this class.
+- Method for each player to enter a move is included in this class, including a general version and a Connect-4 version.
-- Method that check whether there is a winner is included in this class.
+- Each player has a record for their number of wins for all games.
-### 5. Message.java
+### 7. Message.java
 - This class contains static methods that display message shown in the game process.
-### 6. Board.java
+### 8. Board.java
-- This class initializes game boards (custom size allowed).
+- This class initializes game board that is compatible with any type of board games.
 - Methods for checking whether a position is valid/the board is full.
+- Method for checking winning conditions is included in this class.
-### 7. Cell.java
+### 9. Cell.java
 - This class initializes cells as individual objects.

 ## Notes

-1. Rules: 3x3 board, two players (Player O starts first), winning by 3 in a row.
-2. This program may be extended for more games (but I have not actually inplemented other games :(
+1. The method for checking winning conditions is moved from the Player class to the Board class.
+2. Player record is added to the program.
+3. Scalability for board size (YES), winning condition (YES), for number of players in a game (NO).

 ## How to compile and run